petermmccool/asdf/readme.md

 Unfortunately the guest configuration is manual.
 Time permitting, I would have done something with chef, Azure extensions or a gold image kind of thing, depending on requirements.

-Install postgres and go on the guest:
+Install postgres and go on the guest by running the following as root: apt update apt upgrade apt install postgresql
-# apt update
-# apt upgrade
-# apt install postgresql

-The version of go that is current for Ubuntu doesn't work with the app, so:
+The version of go that is current for Ubuntu doesn't work with the app, so run the following as a regular user:

 $ wget https://dl.google.com/go/go1.13.3.linux-amd64.tar.gz
 $ tar xf ~/go1.13.3.linux-amd64.tar.gz